 - About CVRD

-The CVRD is governed by a 15 member Board comprised of appointed directors from four municipalities (North Cowichan has three appointees based upon population) and an elected director from each of the nine electoral areas.
+The CVRD is governed by a 15 member board comprised of appointed directors from four municipalities, the Town of Lake Cowichan, the Town of Ladysmith, the City of Duncan and the Municipality of North Cowichan (North Cowichan has three appointees based upon population) and an elected director from each of the nine electoral areas.
 The CVRD Board elects a Chairperson and Vice-Chairperson annually.
 The Chairperson is responsible for establishing the committee structure of the Board.

 The regional district provides a broad range of services to its residents.
 While a small number of these services are mandated by the Province (solid waste, emergency planning, land use planning), the majority of services provided by the CVRD are determined by the Board.
 However, services can only be provided with the approval of the electors who will receive them.